iAmir97/vllm-public/docs/source/serving/deploying_with_k8s.rst

     token: "REPLACE_WITH_TOKEN"

 Create a deployment file for vLLM to run the model server.
-The following example deploys the `Mistral-7B-Instruct-v0.3` model:
+The following example deploys the `Mistral-7B-Instruct-v0.3` model in case of using NVIDIA GPU:

 .. code-block:: yaml